CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 JWS defines a number of algorithms to produce and verify signatures, including a special 'none' algorithm.
 The `none` algorithm is used for Level 1, `HS256` is used for Level 2 and `RS256` for Level 3.

+The aim at Level 2 is to provide a checksum which enables the Consumer to check that the message didn't change in transit.
+JWS provides no simple checksum feature, so HMAC is used, along with a published shared secret.
 Because Level 2 uses a symmetric secret for HMAC signing, both producers and consumers must know the 'secret', which is defined in the specification.
 Therefore Level 2, as discussed above, cannot be used to guarantee against malicious tampering.

 JWS defines a `jku` (JWS Key URL) field in the JWS header.
 This is a URL that holds the Public Key that was used to sign the message.
 Producers create these keys and sending them to the Authority.
 The Authority encodes the Producer ID in the URL and ensures the identity of the Public Key sender.